Run GitLab Runner in a container

 docker logs gitlab-runner

-Installing trusted SSL server certificates
+Install trusted SSL server certificates

 Docker images

-• gitlab/gitlab-runner:latest based on Ubuntu.
+• gitlab/gitlab-runner:latest based on Ubuntu, approximately 800 MB.

-Creating a GitLab Runner Docker image
+Create a runner Docker image

 To build a gitlab-runner Docker image for the latest Alpine version: